Western Basketball Association

 The Western Basketball Association was formed in 1978 and played for one season during 1978–79.
-Organized by Larry Cregar, a former assistant coach in the National Basketball Association (NBA) and American Basketball Association (ABA), and real estate developer Neil Christianson.
+Organized by Larry Creger, a former assistant coach in the National Basketball Association (NBA) and American Basketball Association (ABA), and real estate developer Neil Christianson.

 Format

 The team rosters were limited to 11 players with a nine-man travel squad and a $10,000 standard player salary and $82,000 roster maximum.
 The completed schedule was 48 games.